 - Melted Butter: A little butter adds so much flavor!
 I don’t recommend leaving it out.
 Without it, the pancakes taste a little flavorless and rubbery.

-- Lemons: I like to use both lemon juice and lemon zest for lots of lemon flavor.
+- Lemons: I like to use both lemon juice and lemon zest for lots of lemon flavor, just like we do for lemon poppy seed bread.
+If you love lemon treats for breakfast, be sure to try my lemon sweet rolls next!

 More Healthier Breakfast Recipes